justlark/fanjam/README.md

 At this point, you'll need to log into the NocoDB instance manually to generate an API token.
 Call it "Worker".

 Finally, initialize the NocoDB instance with a new base.
-You'll need to specify which deployment of the backend you want to use.
 It will prompt you for the API token interactively.
 Once you've done this, you can lose the token.

 ```
 just init-env foo